-- Innovation and cumulative cultural evolution depend heavily on the collective brain; in particular the relevant population or social network's size, interconnectedness and substructure, cultural transmission technologies and tendencies, and cognitive diversity and the distribution of that diversity. - 2) Individual smartness, or the ability of individuals to solve novel problems, depends on the products of cumulative cultural evolution and thus on the collective brain.
-Over centuries, cultural evolution has endowed people with tools for thinking and reasoning that influence our cognitive abilities, including memory, perception, pattern recognition, executive function, numeracy and decision biases, as well as shaping our cultural epistemologies and ontologies that specify what could exist, what counts as evidence, and what constitutes a good reason or argument. - 3) With the rise of distributed cognition and the informational division of labor, innovation and creativity came a dependence on the ability of people with diverse skills, knowledge and expertise to interact, both in small groups and at scale.
-The problem-solving abilities of groups

-- depends heavily on their cognitive diversity and social psychology as well as a wide range of interactional, organization and epistemological norms. - 4) Collective decision-making-the ability of groups to make smart decisions-depends on culturally-evolved norms that govern the interactions among individuals and subgroups as well as the selection of leaders.
+- 1. Innovation and cumulative cultural evolution depend heavily on the size, interconnectedness, and diversity of a population's or network's collective brain. - 2.
+Individual smartness, or the ability of individuals to solve locally relevant problems, depends on the products of cumulative cultural evolution and thus on the collective brain. - 3.
+With the rise of distributed cognition and an informational division of labor as well as the challenge of increasingly diverse problems, cultural evolutionary incentives favor effective problem-solving in small groups and at scale.
+The problem-solving abilities of groups depend heavily on their cognitive diversity and social psychology as well as a wide range of interactional, organizational, and epistemological norms. - 4.
+Collective decision-making-the ability of groups to make smart decisions-depends on culturally evolved norms that govern the interactions among individuals and sub-groups as well as the selection of leaders.